-Macular Degeneration Treatment with Your Clarksville and East Elkton Optometrist
+Macular Degeneration Treatment with Your Clarksville Optometrist

 The phrase" tunnel vision" is often used to describe someone whose viewpoint is limited to the objects directly in front of him.
 As bad as this sounds, however, the opposite -- being unable to the see text, faces and objects you're directly facing -- would surely be even more debilitating.
 This is precisely what can happen if you suffer from an age-related eye disease called macular degeneration.
 This progressive disease causes irreversible retinal damage that can rob you of your ability to read, drive, watch TV, or observe your loved ones' expressions.
 Since there's no reversing the damage done by macular degeneration, it's absolutely imperative that you do whatever you need to do to get the condition under control.
-Here at Sites Vision Clinic, any of the optometrists in our Elkton KY or Clarksville TN offices can diagnose your condition early through regular eye exams and then recommend the right treatments to help keep the disease in check.
+Here at Sites Vision Clinic, any of the optometrists in our Clarksville TN offices can diagnose your condition early through regular eye exams and then recommend the right treatments to help keep the disease in check.

 Causes of Macular Degeneration